Xuchang

 Xuchang (许昌 (許昌); postal: Hsuchang) is a prefecture-level city in central Henan province in Central China.
-It borders the provincial capital of Zhengzhou to the northwest, Kaifeng to the northeast, Zhoukou to the east, Luohe to the southeast, and Pingdingshan to the southwest.
+It is bordered by the provincial capital of Zhengzhou to the northwest, Kaifeng to the northeast, Zhoukou to the east, Luohe to the southeast, and Pingdingshan to the southwest.

 Its population was 4,307,488 inhabitants at the final 2010 census, of whom 1,952,666 lived in the built-up (or "metro") area made up of Weidu and Jian'an districts (named from Emperor Xian of Han’s era name) and Changge City largely being urbanized.
 In 2007, the city was named as one of China's top ten livable cities by Chinese Cities Brand Value Report, which was released at 2007 Beijing Summit of China Cities Forum.

 Administration

-The prefecture-level city of Xuchang administers 2 district, 2 county-level cities and 2 counties.
+The prefecture-level city of Xuchang administers two districts, two county-level cities and two counties.